FMPNmBnr14

 Notes

-Cesar Franck, born in Liège, Belgium in 1822, pursued an advanced music edu-cation in Paris and went on to secure a career at the Conservatoire as professor of organ, and later as professor of music composition, in addition to his extensive ongoing musical activities at the Basilica church of Ste.
+César Franck, born in Liège, Belgium in 1822, pursued an advanced music education in Paris and went on to secure a career at the Conservatoire as professor of organ, and later as professor of music composition, in addition to his extensive ongoing musical activities at the Basilica church of Ste.
 Clotilde.

 Late in his career, the composer received a commission to write a set of pieces for organ or harmonium.
 He conceived of the organizational plan of a suite of six brief but varied movements, to be followed by a seventh that would contain and unify elements of the preceding six.
-His original intention was to write thirteen such suites, one in each of the twelve chromatic keys (C major and minor, D-flat major and C-sharp minor, D major and minor, and etc.), returning to C for a thirteenth suite, comprising a total of 91 pieces.
+His original intention was to write thirteen such suites, one in each of the twelve chromatic keys (C-major and minor, D-flat major and C-sharp minor, D-major and minor, and etc.), returning to C-major for a thirteenth suite, comprising a total of 91 pieces.
 He began work on the project in August, 1890, while on vacation in Nemours and soon completed 59 movements, along with the first of his three Chorals (dated August 7).
 He passed away in November of the same year, suffering from pleurisy that likely resulted from a carriage accident several months earlier; as a result, the project was never finished as intended.
 One of his devoted students, Vincent D’Indy, later undertook a re-edition of the 59 pieces, along with a second volume of thirty miscellaneous harmonium compositions gathered from Franck’s earlier years in Paris (1858 to 1863).
 This collection of two volumes was rereleased by Enoch & Cie., Editeurs (circa 1937).

-The editorial process includes rendering the suite into three-stave systems where necessary in order to accomodate idiomatic and convenient organ pedaling.
-All phrase markings have been preserved, and additional subsidiary ones have been suggested with dotted phrase markings.
+The editorial process includes rendering the suite into three-stave systems where necessary in order to ac-comodate idiomatic and convenient organ pedaling.
+All phrase markings have been preserved, and additional sub-sidiary ones have been suggested with dotted phrase markings.
 Dynamic marks have been preserved, supplemented by editorial indications of manual changes and occasional registrations and dispositions.